pyka99/reverse-vending-machine-mobile-code/README.md

 - Flutter
 - Firebase (Authentication, Firestore, Cloud Storage)

-## 📦 APK Download

-> ⚠️ Make sure to enable "Install from unknown sources" in your phone settings.

-## 🚀 How to Install
-1. Download the APK from the link above
-2. Open the APK file
-3. Allow installation from unknown sources (if prompted)
-4. Launch the app and start recycling!

 ## 📌 Version
 v1.0 (Beta Release)

 ## 🤝 Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-## 📄 License